kialanpillay/remote/README.md

 * Current weather conditions and hourly forecast
 * Top headlines from an array of local and international news outlets

-All this data is presented real-time, and pre-rendered and delivered from the server on a user request, with no computation on the client.
+All this data is presented real-time, and pre-rendered and delivered from the server on a user request, with no API calls on the client.
 Furthermore, Remote is designed with a contactless approach at its core; a user is only one-click away from up-to-date information.\
 Minimal interaction with the web application is required; relevant data is automatically fetched by the server according to your location and delivered to the client for rendering in your browser in a single page.